-How Lean Procurement Can Lower Costs and Add Value
+How to Leverage Lean Procurement to Lower Costs and Add Value

 By Hugo Britt | May 11, 2021

-In this article, we define lean procurement, explore some of its key benefits, show you how to do more with less, and demonstrate how even the leanest procurement function can add value to their organization with the support of a GPO.
+In this article, we examine some of the key benefits of lean procurement, and demonstrate how even the leanest procurement function can add value to their organization with the support of a GPO.

 What is lean procurement?

-- Running a procurement function with a very small team or with only one person
+- Running a procurement function with a small centralized team or with only one person.

-Some of the benefits of running a lean procurement function include:
+Some of the benefits of leveraging lean procurement include:

 - Reduce time-to-source.
 Lean sourcing methodologies can compress months-long RFP processes into less than a week by replacing complex RFP processes with one-day design-style workshops.